The Divine Cities

 Book 1: City of Stairs / 2.
 City of Blades / 3.
 City of Miracles

-It is a slow starter, taking a while for all the details to become apparent.
+City of Stairs is a slow starter, taking a while for all the details to become apparent.
 I actually set it aside a couple of times, but eventually persevered, and if you give it a chance you will be rewarded with a rich experience.
 It's more urban based than the typical "epic" fantasy, yet that adjective is still appropriate.
 Imagine if you will a world in which gods are (or were) real, that they walked among humans, interacted with them in a symbiotic relationship.
 Now imagine a human who devised a way to kill the gods.
 This could be considered an alternate universe tale, with several things that correspond to our reality of a hundred or so years ago, mixed with magical elements that might remind you of the stories of Scheherazade.
 There are trains and automobiles, but the aircraft built toward the end of the book are a combination of technology and magic similar to flying carpets.
 Photography has been invented, but only within the past five years or so.
 Many personal and place names are similar to those in our world.
 The Continent, the land of the six "Divinities," seems to stand in for our Eastern Europe/Northern Asia, with most names sounding Russian (each of the six districts named for the Divinities ends in "shtan").
 The rival country of Saypur might be India or Southeast Asia.
 One of the more interesting characters is from a northern area similar to Scandanavia.

 Bennett weaves a compelling and unpredictable mystery.
 Generations ago, the Divinities established cities and areas of the Continent for each of their worshippers to live.
 Eventually they began to cooperate, and in so doing they created a central city, Bulikov, in which was built a great temple, the Seat of the World.
-Later they decided to expand their influence to the rest of the world, and for centuries they ruled Saypur and other countries.
+Later, they decided to expand their influence to the rest of the world, and for centuries they ruled Saypur and other countries.
 Saypuris were slaves to the will of the Continent and the Divinities, although one of the gods, Olvos, declined to participate in the expansion of power and had gone into hiding.
 An incident of sacrilege in a Saypuri village resulted in the massacre of all its inhabitants, which propelled Avshakta si Komayd to experiment in ways to kill the Divinities.
 He was successful, and Saypur conquered the Continent.
 This begs the question, if the Divinities were gods, what mortal weapon could defeat them?
 Perhaps their magic was more like technology not easily understood, and Komayd was simply able to devise a superior technology they hadn't anticipated.

 That is all backstory, revealed in flashbacks and short segments of exposition.
 The novel begins a few generations later, with Saypur ruling the Continent, forbidding its citizens to worship or even utter the names of the Divinities, nor display any icons related to them.
 At the same time, the Saypur government is studying the Divinities and the various "miracles" they performed, even using some themselves.
 This angers the Continentals.
 A researcher is murdered, which propels Ashara Komayd to investigate, although she arrives in Bulikov under the assumed name of Shara Thivani, a "cultural ambassador."
 In truth, she is an intelligence operative for Saypur's Ministry of Foreign Affairs, great-granddaughter of Avshakta, and perhaps the most knowledgeable on the history of the Divinities and their miracles.
 Her investigation uncovers multiple factions of Continentals fighting against Saypuri control, while at the same time she develops sympathy for their cause.
 She also comes to a startling revelation; perhaps not all the Divinities are dead.